 Toast the Bread: Arrange the bread slices on a parchment-lined baking sheet, and bake the slices in a 425°F oven.
 Flip the toasts about halfway through so that both sides get evenly toasted.

-Assemble: Once the toasts have cooled, top each crunchy bread slice with a spoonful of tomato bruschetta.
+Assemble: Once the crostini have cooled, top each crunchy bread slice with a spoonful of tomato bruschetta.
 Give them an extra sprinkle of grated parmesan and serve!

 Tips for the Best Bruschetta